-The difference between 3 blades over 4 blades is that the 3 blade (smaller blade ratio) usually goes faster and the 4 blade (higher Blade ratio) is better hole shot and better stern lift as well as better handling and fuel economy because it will keep you on plane at a lower speed.
+The difference between 3 blades over 4 blades is that the 3-blade (smaller blade ratio) usually goes faster and the 4-blade (higher blade ratio) has a better hole shot and better stern lift as well as better handling and fuel economy because it will keep you on plane at a lower speed.

 If we are talking performance; stainless steel propellers are the best followed by composite propellers and then aluminum.
 If you are not worried about hitting and damaging the prop; I strongly suggest investing in a stainless steel propeller, the performance is an improvement on hole-shot top speed and fuel economy.